nikigee/MagicDice/README.md

+# Note
+This project is now archived as it's since been rewritten from scratch in a new project.

 # MagicDice
 This is a personal project of mine I embarked on to create an extensive and flexible character manager for D&D 5e to handle tracking all the stats that can slow down a regular session of D&D. I've implemented automation where possible to maximise efficiency and to hopefully cut down on the 'on-the-spot' math most have to do when playing 5e.
 This originally started as a simple JS Script to handle rolling dice for me, but over the last two years, it has ballooned into this project as I've constantly found new things to add and improve as I've been playing DnD.